POST-TRAUMATIC STRESS DISORDER (PTSD)

 PTSD is a disorder that some people develop after experiencing a shocking, scary, or dangerous event.
 It is natural to feel afraid during and after a traumatic situation.
 This fear triggers many split-second changes in the body to respond to danger and help a person avoid danger in the future.
 This “fight-or-flight” response is a typical reaction meant to protect a person from harm.
 Nearly everyone will experience a range of reactions after trauma, yet most people will recover from those symptoms naturally.
-Those who continue to experience problems may be diagnosed with PTSD.
-People who have PTSD may feel stressed or frightened even when they are no longer in danger.
+Those who continue to experience problems may be diagnosed with PTSD and may still feel stressed or frightened even when they are no longer in danger.

 - Serious accident or natural disaster